princessnvidia/PrincessFinder/README.md

 # PrincessFinder 👑

-A modern, fast and user-friendly file explorer for Linux, inspired by Dolphin and designed for productivity.
+A modern, fast and user-friendly file explorer for Linux, inspired by MacOS Finder and designed for productivity.

 PrincessFinder combines a clean interface with powerful file management features, making it easy to browse, organize and work with your files.